 What's the Difference Between Microcement and Venetian Plaster?

 Microcement is a cement-based coating that's known for its durability, versatility, and beautiful seamless finish.
-It’s a newer innovation in the surfacing industry; we were the first Australian microcement installers in 1999.
+It’s a newer innovation in the surfacing industry; we were the first Australian microcement installers in 1999 (read our story here).
 It’s a good choice for creating a concrete look and feel, but with a lightweight construction and more widespread functionality.
 It’s suitable for a variety of surfaces: floors, walls, ceilings, and furniture in both internal and external spaces, including wet areas.

 Similarities between microcement and Venetian plaster